1994 South Pacific Airmotive DC-3 crash

 The 1994 South Pacific Airmotive DC-3 crash took place on 24 April 1994, when a Douglas DC-3 airliner operated by South Pacific Airmotive, tail number VH-EDC, ditched into Botany Bay shortly after takeoff from Sydney Airport in Sydney, New South Wales, Australia.
 The cause of the crash was determined by the Bureau of Air Safety Investigation (BASI; now the Australian Transport Safety Bureau, or ATSB) to have been a power loss in the aircraft's left engine caused by an inlet valve being stuck in the open position, compounded by inadequate action on the part of the pilots; Rod Lovell, the pilot in command of the flight, has disputed BASI's conclusions.

 Background

-The accident aircraft was a fifty-year-old Douglas DC-3 which was owned and operated by South Pacific Airmotive, a charter airline based in Camden, New South Wales, and was flying under an Air Operators Certificate held by Groupair, which was based at Moorabbin, Victoria.
-The aircraft had been chartered to transport Scots College band students to Norfolk Island to perform in Anzac Day celebrations; the passenger list, totaling twenty-five people, included a team of journalists from the newspaper The Australian.
+The accident aircraft was a 50-year-old Douglas DC-3 which was owned and operated by South Pacific Airmotive, a charter airline based in Camden, New South Wales, and was flying under an Air Operators Certificate held by Groupair, which was based at Moorabbin, Victoria.
+The aircraft had been chartered to transport Scots College band students to Norfolk Island to perform in Anzac Day celebrations; there were twenty-one passengers including a team of journalists from the newspaper The Australian.

 A flight plan, submitted by Captain Rod Lovell, indicated that the aircraft was to proceed from Sydney Airport to Norfolk Island, with an intermediate landing at Lord Howe Island to refuel.
 The flight was to be conducted in accordance with IFR procedures, and would depart from Sydney at 9am.